simonkeys/pylgs/README.md

 [scikits.odes](https://scikits-odes.readthedocs.io/en/latest/installation.html)
 as the Python interface.
 Before installing pyLGS you may need to install SUNDIALS and the scikits.odes dependencies.
-On Ubuntu/Debian-based distributions this can be done with `apt-get`:
+On Ubuntu/Debian-based distributions (or on Windows using WSL) this can be done with `apt-get`:

 ``` sh
 sudo apt-get install python3-dev gcc gfortran libsundials-dev